Food as Medicine Series

 What you’ll gain

-The Moore Family Center is hosting the Program Director of Linn Benton Food Share, OSU food insecurity researchers, and community advocates from OSU Extension and Linn County Health Department to discuss the current state of food insecurity.
+The Moore Family Center hosted the Program Director of Linn Benton Food Share, OSU food insecurity researchers, and community advocates from OSU Extension and Linn County Health Department to discuss the current state of food insecurity.

-SNAP benefits have been restored, but it's no secret that food insecurity is worsening in Oregon and across the country.
-Our goal is to educate our community about the facts, challenges, potential solutions, and how to get involved.
-There will be time dedicated to Q+A from audience members.
+It’s no secret that food insecurity is worsening in Oregon and across the country.
+Check out this seminar to learn about the facts, challenges, potential solutions, and how to get involved!

 Panelists include